 - Provide information to patients or their legal guardians about the benefits and any significant risks associated with recommended vaccines, as well as the risks of the disease being prevented.

 - Be familiar with the provincial or territorial immunization schedule, legislation, and College policies in your jurisdiction regarding vaccination.

-- Carefully document the information given to patients and their responses in the medical record (including their reasons for refusing the vaccine, if that is the case).
+- Carefully document the information given to patients and their responses in the medical record and/or designated provincial/territorial record (including their reasons for refusing the vaccine, if that is the case).